Q&A

 1.5 Can you preview our company and advise us if we should participate in your tender?We need to keep a level playing field for all potential Suppliers.
 Therefore we cannot give you any individual advice on whether or not to participate in our call for tenders.
 We suggest that you read the tender documents carefully (once they are available) and decide whether the tender is appropriate for you.

-1.6 How do you define a Supplier?Participation in the tendering procedure is open on equal terms to all types of organisations from any country, regardless of their geographic location, size or governance structure.
-A Supplier, meaning an entity that is eligible to answer the call for tenders, can be a for-profit entity (SME, startup or larger company), a research and technology organisation (RTO), a non-profit organisation (i.e., association).
+1.6 How do you define a Supplier?
+What entities are eligible to apply to the call for tenders?Participation in the tendering procedure is open on equal terms to all types of organisations from any country, regardless of their geographic location, size or governance structure.
+A Supplier, meaning an entity that is eligible to answer the call for tenders, can be a for-profit entity (SME, startup or larger company), a university or other research and technology organisation (RTO), a non-profit organisation (i.e., association).
+Suppliers are required to be able to developed commercial and scalable solutions during the PCP.
+Suppliers can form consortiums that include for-profit and non-profit entities as members.

 1.7 Who is responsible for operations in SPACE4Cities?Forum Virium Helsinki (FVH) is the lead procurer and in charge of coordinating the project.